Kathy Johnson Art

 What you will need to supply:

-- Glass jar with lid that can hold 2 cups (16oz.) & hot water
+- Glass jars with lids that can hold 2 cups (16 oz.) & hot water - one to mix alum and one to mix iron water

 - Protective table cover for your working area & rags or old towels for clean up